 However, they still have special rights.
 Read on to understand the basics of registering your dog as an Emotional Support Animal.

 To have your dog qualify as an Emotional Support Dog, a licensed mental health professional must determine the animal provides therapeutic value.
-If you do not have a therapist, you can easily get an ESA prescription letter online.
+If you do not have a therapist, you can be evaluated by one of our licensed therapists.
+Click here for more information.

 Emotional Support Animals do not have access rights to all public areas, but they are granted specific rights.Under The Fair Housing Act, they have access to all types of housing, even if a landlord has a no-pet policy in place.
 The Air Carrier Access Act allows them to fly in the cabin of any airplane (there are size limitations, however).
 It is illegal for anyone to charge you an additional fee for housing or airline access for your ESA Dog.
 Airlines require the ESA letter from a licensed mental health professional in advance.
 You can view more about Emotional Support Dog airline policies here.